KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 0. This module is outdated: Abandoned.
 Repo has been archived at 2022-08-26.
 1. `package.json` issue: No description
 2. `package.json` issue: No repository field.
-3. No keywords in 'package.json'.
-We would use them as tags on the website.
+3. There are no keywords in 'package.json'.
+We would use them as tags on the module list page.
 4. No image found.
 5. Warning: No LICENSE file.

 ### [MMM-PurpleAir by ajones](https://github.com/ajones/MMM-PurpleAir)

 1. `package.json` issue: No description
-2. No keywords in 'package.json'.
-We would use them as tags on the website.
+2. There are no keywords in 'package.json'.
+We would use them as tags on the module list page.
 3. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
 4. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.